sdrangan/introml/GCP/getting_started.md

-# Setting up a CPU and GPU Instances on GCP
+# Setting up CPU and GPU Instances on GCP

 This note provides a step by step guide on setting up a [Google Cloud Platform (GCP)](https://cloud.google.com)